AndrewMohawk/BugHuntEnv-AppleSilicon/README.md

+# Disclaimer
+This repo has been built and only tested on _my_ M1 Max for this class.
+USE AT YOUR OWN RISK.

 # A Basic Guide to Bug Hunting with Ghidra

 This repo contains details on the environment needed to run some of the classroom examples.